marcelkliemannel/marcelkliemannel.com/content/articles/2021/multiple-return-values-in-kotlin-with-destruction-declarations.md

 tags: ["Kotlin"]
 ---

-Sometimes we find ourselves in the situation where we want to return multiple values as the result of a method call.
-Some programming languages have such functionality built in and allow us to assign the returned values directly back into individual variables.
+Sometimes we find ourselves in a situation where we want to return multiple values as the result of a method call.
+Some programming languages have such functionality built-in and allow us to assign the returned values directly back into individual variables.
 [Like for example in Go](https://gobyexample.com/multiple-return-values):

 ```go
 func values() (int, int, int) {